oqv/guidelines/Markup:-Jade-Guidelines.md

 ## Text

 1. Keep a one-liner text in the same line with the tag.
-2. If there are more than one tag attribute or if text doesn't fit in to 79-char line then pipe the text.
+2. If there are more than one tag attribute or if text doesn't fit into one line then pipe the text.

 ```jade